 Equity compensation can be as valuable, if not more so, as cash compensation over the long-term.
 The election of Restricted Stock Units (RSUs), stock options, or a mix between the two is offered to qualifying employees every August.
 Let’s review some key factors that separate these two deferred compensation methods.

 - Restricted Stock Units (RSUs)

-Restricted Stock Units, or RSUs, are considered a less complicated and less risky form of deferred compensation than stock options.
-You’re granted a set or “lot” of restricted stock units, which will eventually vest and the NIKE shares will automatically be deposited into your Fidelity account.
-You can choose to keep the NIKE stock or sell the shares.
+Restricted Stock Units, or RSUs, are a less complicated and less risky form of deferred compensation than stock options.
+You’re granted a set “lot” of restricted stock units, a portion of which will vest every September, and the NKE shares will automatically be deposited into your Fidelity account.
+You may choose to keep the NKE stock or sell the shares.
 RSUs will always have net value unless the company stock is $0 at the time of vesting.

 The total market value of the vested RSUs is taxed as ordinary income when you receive the shares.
-After delivery, if you hold the stock for one year and one day, the additional gain (if any) will be taxed at long-term capital gains levels (usually 15% or 20%).
-If you sell the stock before that, the additional gains are taxed as ordinary income.
+At delivery, Fidelity will withhold the estimated tax by immediately liquidating that value in shares.
+If you subsequently hold the remaining stock for one year and one day, the additional gain (if any) will be taxed at long-term capital gains (usually 15% or 20%).
+If you sell the stock before that, any additional gain is taxed as ordinary income.